sifophp/compost/README.md

 ## Usage

-Just call the script :)
+Just call the script, it is interactive and will offer to deploy to the latest revision found in the origin (remote connection needed).
+You can specify any other branch and revision at your will.

 **Deploy to the latest version of current branch**